chefrichie/VHDL-Code-Generator/README.md

 # VHDL Code Generator

-## "When Life Gives You VHDL Porgramming, Use This!!!!" - KDG
+## "When Life Gives You VHDL Porgramming, Use VHDL Code Generator!!!!" - KDG

 ### 🤣 🤣 🤣 🤣